 4. Take a cruise around Caloundra’s waterways

 Hop aboard a Caloundra Cruise, a relaxing cruise offering views from Caloundra Heads to Moreton Island, and Bribie Island.
 On Thursdays, take an Eco Cruise that will take you deep into the clear waters of Pumicestone Passage Marine Park to discover an abundance of bird and marine life.
-Or watch the sun disappear behind the Glass House Mountains on Friday and Saturday nights on a BYO sunset tour.

 5. Admire cool street art